barryclark/jekyll-now/_posts/relevant_software_developer.md

 Introducing.. well me
 ---------------------

 I am a professional software developer (or at least an employed one ;) ) for about 8 years, and programming in some way for about 17 years.
-Actually my first programing language was in my mother tongue (Hebrew), surprisingly or not, that was based on the "turtle" language in a afternoon course in my junior high.
+Actually my first programing language, surprisingly or not, was in my mother tongue (Hebrew) that was based on the "turtle" language in a afternoon course in my junior high.
 And after the point, I was hooked and still going strong.

-So why am I writing this blog, you maybe wondering, it's because one of my most important ideal of sharing knowledge which ties in my mind very tightly to this blog subject.
+So why am I writing this blog, you maybe wondering, it's because one of my most important ideals of sharing knowledge, which ties in my mind very tightly to this post subject.
 Which I have started when I have been asked a couple of times in the past few weeks on "how I keep up to date as a developer", that had lead me to reflect on my way with this post.
 And I am also looking forward for the possible related conversations to come and to learn how others do it.

 Why
 ---